vanwinkleck/MBILC-website/README.md

 As for the website, it was a pretty straightforward project.
 Mostly using HTML and CSS3, with only a smidge of javascript thrown in.

+Most of my own edits were made in the original CSS file, which needed to be changed to fit the project.
+Mostly minor things such as changing padding and margins, but also some intricate work such as adding better compatibility for screens larger than 1080p.